-How to interpret the visualizations, and what kind of action can I take?
+How do I interpret the visualizations, and what kind of action can I take?

 ⚠️ Note: Getting the full benefits of Work Log depends on reliably linking Pull Requests with Issues.
 This is something you should discuss and agree to do as a team.